DRIVING along the winding road of the NSW south coast there is break after break of near perfect swell nestled in golden pockets of sand.

 Although having played with some of the biggest names in jazz and hip-hop, I have always been intrigued by how little-known Godriguez has remained.
 The more I wanted to find about him, the more the mystery grew.

 It was only very recently that I managed to find a Facebook page for his music and up until last year Godriguez had no official releases since working with Sampa in 2015.
-(He’s since released a
+(He’s since released a 35-minute selection culled down from over six hours worth of beats, created over four years.)

 This elusiveness and separation from the music scene is something that is becoming increasingly rare in an age where self-promotion has almost become a necessary part of being a successful artist.